nram812/A-Robust-Generative-Adversarial-Network-Approach-for-Climate-Downscaling/README.md

 ## Add some information about the Zenodo outputs

+## Re-write about how to get rid of data from Zenodo

+## Code assumes that your are working in the current working directory
 ## Setting Up A Python Environment
 These experiments have been performed on an Nvidia A100 GPU, and thus the code has been developed in a slurm (job scheduling) and unix enivironment.